Radetzky March: Reception

+Legacy

+In 1932 Joseph Roth published his novel Radetzky March, chronicling the decline and fall of the Austro-Hungarian Empire.
+Today, the theme is used in numerous promotional jingles and at major sporting events, in particular at football matches of the Austria national team.
+Since 1896, the "Radetzky March" has been the official presentation march of the Chilean Army's Liberator Bernardo O'Higgins Military School and the Paraguayan Army's Marshall Francisco Solano López Military Academy.
+The 1st The Queen's Dragoon Guards of the United Kingdom adopted the "Radetzky March" as its regimental quick march.

 Since it was first introduced in 1946 by conductor Josef Krips during the New Year's Concert (Neujahrskonzert) of the Vienna Philharmonic it is always played as a jubilant encore.
 It was announced in 2019 by the Vienna Philharmonic board of directors that a new version would be used that would replace the Weninger arrangement in an attempt to "de-Nazify" the march.
 The new arrangement was first performed at the New Year's Concert in 2020.

+Melody

 Piece parts

-The Radetzky March consists of three main parts:
+The "Radetzky March" consists of several main parts: